 The Monthly Events Panel Dataset merges and organizes the data collected in these surveys, and derives twelve additional variables.
-The dataset is updated monthly, with each new update adding the data collected in the previous month's survey.
+The dataset is updated monthly.
+Each new update adds the data collected from the most recently concluded Monthly Events survey, and this month is referenced in the dataset's name (e.g., "events\panel\120.dta" when the most recently concluded survey was fielded in January 2020).